Pentagram Chile: Early years (1985—1987)

 Their first live performance was on December 28, 1985.
 The group then consisted of Anton Reisenegger (vocals, guitar) and Juan Pablo Uribe (guitar), two heavy metal fans who were influenced by thrash metal bands such as Exodus, Megadeth, and Metallica, as well as darker, wilder and more raw-edged stuff such as Slayer, Possessed, Kreator and Venom.
 At that time they played with drummer Eduardo Topelberg.
-He still had his group Chronos and it took him a year to make the decision to become a stable member of Pentagram.
+He still had his group Chronos and it took him a year to decide to become a stable member of Pentagram.

 With this line-up, and with Anton playing the bass parts, Pentagram recorded Demo 1, in January 1987.

 One of the characteristics of the thrash metal scene, and, in general, of the extreme metal underground at that time, was tape trading.
 This helped Pentagram get more fans and reviews in magazines and fanzines.
-This way, Pentagram made their name well known in Chile and abroad.
+This way, Pentagram made its name well known in Chile and abroad.

 Through letters, Reiseneger got in touch with the brothers Max and Igor Cavalera of Sepultura, who hosted him at their home in Belo Horizonte.
 In those days the Brazilian group was about to release their first album Morbid Visions.
 Anton remembers the whole Cavalera family gathering around the TV when a commercial announcing the release of Sepultura's debut album was aired on local television.